k1000/django-commitlog/README.rst

 About
 -----

-*django-commitlog* - view GIT commit log.
+*django-commitlog* - git integrated online developement.
 Known to work in Django 1.3

 Features
 --------

-* View log of commits for given branch
+* manage multimple GIT repositories
-* Edits existing files with commit message
+* create/uplod/modify/delete files together with GIT commits
+* view commit history and its diffs for any file
+* browse file tree in any point of the repo history
+* editor syntax highliting (thanx to CodeMirror 2)
+* editor zen-coding for .html nad .css files ( thanx to zen-texarea.js )

 Installation